 Of the 18 members (includes 2 members with cross-membership in two banks) who made up the SSB across the five surveyed banks, 75% (12 of 16) hold a Ph.D. of which, 83% was in Islamic jurisprudence and 17% in Islamic finance or economics; 2 hold a masters and a bachelor degree in Islamic sharia / Arabic literature and the remaining 2 hold a bachelors in economics / Islamic jurisprudence.
 In terms of nationality of SSB members, 38% (6 of 16) are Bahrainis and the remaining (62%) non-Bahrainis, from Saudi Arabia, Kuwait, Egypt, Yemen, Algeria and Pakistan.
-Most of the SSB members hold multiple-SSB membership in regional and international Islamic financial institutions with 3 members associated in the capacity of SSB Chairman or SSB member in more than 10 IFIs; 5 members associated in the capacity of SSB member in 5 to 10 IFIs and the remaining (50% of the members) with multiple-SSB membership ranging between 2 and 4.
-Further, all sharia board members in the surveyed Islamic banks were male, supporting the findings of Hasan (2011) that sharia boards in GCC and UK are male domains.
+Most of the SSB members hold multiple-SSB membership in regional and international Islamic financial institutions with 3 members associated in the capacity of SSB Chairman or SSB member in more than 10 IFIs; 5 members associated in the capacity of SSB membership in regional and international Islamic banks were male, supporting the findings of Hasan (2011) that sharia board members in the surveyed Islamic banks were male, supporting the findings of Hasan (2011) that sharia boards in GCC and UK are male domains.
 Most of the SSB members of surveyed banks have a stellar track record in terms of their qualification (scholars in fiqh-al-muamalat), experience, exposure, recognition and contribution to the Islamic financial industry; thus fulfilling the AAOIFI, IFSB and CBB requirements and guidelines of appointing a reputable and credible sharia board, with at-least three members, trained in various schools of Islamic jurisprudence comprising of different nationalities and with varied experience.